smartboot/smart-socket/README.md

 ## smart-mqtt

-A lightweight MQTT broker designed for IoT communication.
+A lightweight MQTT broker for connecting and managing IoT devices.

 Features:

-* High-concurrency device connections
+* Efficient support for high-concurrency device connections
-* Efficient message processing
+* MQTT-focused message routing and processing
-* Lightweight deployment
+* Lightweight deployment for resource-constrained environments

 Repository: